PaoloFromBru/my-wine-cellar-app/README.md

 1. Set the required environment variable `GEMINI_API_KEY` in both the frontend (Next.js API route) and in the optional Express proxy (`server.js`).
 2. (Optional) Override the defaults via:
-   - `GEMINI_MODEL` (defaults to `gemini-1.5-flash-latest`)
+   - `GEMINI_MODEL` (defaults to `models/gemini-2.5-flash`)
    - `GEMINI_API_VERSION` (defaults to `v1beta`)
    - `GEMINI_API_BASE_URL` (defaults to `https://generativelanguage.googleapis.com`)

+If a request references a retired model, the proxy walks through a fallback chain that always includes the stable `models/gemini-2.5-flash` release.
+Successful responses expose `x-gemini-model-used` (plus `x-gemini-model-fallback` when applicable) headers so you can confirm which model ultimately served the response.

-When the Gemini API responds with `404 NOT_FOUND`, the proxy automatically asks Google for the list of available models and returns them in the `availableModels` field.
-Use that response to pick a supported model/version combination and update your `.env` settings accordingly.
+When the Gemini API responds with `404 NOT_FOUND`, the proxy automatically asks Google for the list of available models and returns them in the `availableModels` field alongside the `attemptedModels` that failed.
+The JSON payload also echoes your current `GEMINI_MODEL` value (when set) and provides a `recommendedModel` you can copy into your environment.
+Use that response to pick a supported model/version combination and update your `.env` settings accordingly before redeploying.

 ## Available Scripts